Open air school: Europe

 After the opening of the Waldschule Charlottenburg, schools were opened in Belgium in 1904 and continue in Switzerland, Italy, and France in 1907.
 Schools were also started in Hungary in 1910, and Sweden in 1914.
 In May 18, 1913, a scuola all'aperto was opened in Niguarda near Milan, in the grounds of the Villa degli Arcimboldi.
 The school taught 39 boys and 30 girls.

 England

 The first open air school in England was built in London, in 1907 at Bostall Wood, Plumstead by London County Council.
 Another was built in 1908 by sisters Rachel and Margaret Macmillan, as the "first School Clinic".
 In 1914 the sisters organized an open air school in the garden of Evelyn House, Deptford where the children lived and slept under canvas.
+In Bristol the first Open Air School was opened in October 1913 in Knowle.
 By 1937 there were 96 open air day schools in operation throughout Britain, and 53 that were also residential.
 Leicester opened its first open air school, the Western Park Open Air School, on 7 November 1930.